ansys/pyturbogrid/doc/source/getting_started/functions.rst

 Modules
 #######

-This documentation lists the modules and functions in pyturbogrid repository as well as in ansys-api-turbogrid if those module functions are directly accessible and are needed to be accessed to complement the functionalities defined in pyturbogrid repository.
+This documentation lists the modules and functions in pyturbogrid repository as well as in ansys-api-turbogrid repository if those module functions are directly accessible and are needed to be accessed to complement the functionalities defined in pyturbogrid repository.

 launcher
 ========